jasonjmcghee/jasonjmcghee/README.md

 I'm very open to collaboration on my public projects.
 Does something look exciting, but it's been a while since I've updated it?
 Make a PR with the changes you'd like to see!

 If anything I'm working on is something you'd want to chat about, please feel free to reach out to me over email.
-You can find it at the bottom of my personal website.
+Just send mail to "github" at my personal domain.

 <!--
 **jasonjmcghee/jasonjmcghee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.